getify/Functional-Light-JS/manuscript/ch4.md

 While we're dealing with object properties, let's also define the opposite utility: `setProp(..)` for setting a property value onto an object.

 However, we want to be careful not to just mutate an existing object but rather create a clone of the object to make the change to, and then return it.
-The reasons for such care will be discussed in detail in Chapter 5.
+The reasons for such care will be discussed at length in Chapter 5.

 ```js
 function setProp(name,obj,val) {